- Location: Texas

 Texas doesn’t require drivers to return their license plates when they move to another state, but for safety purposes, the DMV does recommend defacing the license plate number before recycling or discarding the plates.

-When you sell your used car, you have two options for dealing with the license plates.
+When you sell your used car, you have options for dealing with the license plates.
 You can either:

 - Transfer them to another vehicle you own, or